google/benchmark/README.md

 #define BENCHMARK_TEMPLATE2(func, arg1, arg2)
 ```

-### A Faster KeepRunning loop
+### Building a fast loop

-In C++11 mode, a ranged-based for loop should be used in preference to
+You may manually write your own for-loops for google benchmarks using the `KeepRunning()` function, which returns true if an adequate number of benchmark runs have completed.
+However, in C++11 a ranged-based for loop should be used in preference to
 the `KeepRunning` loop for running the benchmarks.
 For example:

 ```c++